rtorres2020/Natural-Language-Processing/README.md

 Use descriptive statistics to answer the following questions:

-Which coin had the highest mean positive score?
+Q: Which coin had the highest mean positive score?

+A: Bitcoin with the higher mean of 0.041000

-Which coin had the highest negative score?
+Q: Which coin had the highest compound score?

+A: Ethereum with a max compound score of 0.91200

-Which coin had the highest positive score?
+Q. Which coin had the highest positive score?

+A: Ethereum with a highest positive score of 0.278000

 Natural Language Processing
 In this section, you will use NLTK and Python to tokenize the text for each coin.
 Be sure to: